 Hopton thus drew upon Henry’s original grant of the rights and jurisdictions associated with the lordship in 1157 (when it had first been granted out of royal possession), which encompassed ‘the southpart of Eycliff be Southwold unto Dunwich haven’.
-In the intervening three centuries, of course, this distance had been reduced by about a mile, as the new haven mouth had been cut in 1435.
+In the intervening three centuries, of course, this distance had been reduced by about a mile, as recorded when the new haven mouth was cut in 1435.
 On the basis of this old charter of rights, then, Hopton claimed jurisdiction ‘up to’ (usque in the original Latin), or as far as the old Dunwich haven.
 The 1410 settlement had established that this silted-up haven was Hopton’s land: even now that it had been filled with water again, he argued, it remained his.
 The way that the harbour looked was immaterial.

 In their replication, the Dunwich burgesses attempted to counteract this point by looking back even further in time.
 They managed to dig out — from where is not known — a document from the eleventh century.
-They stated that ‘when seynt Edward kyng of Englond [Edward the Confessor, c.1003/5–1066] was sesed of þe maner of Blybor … ther was no mencyon mad of any water longyng to Blybor maner’.
+They stated that ‘when seynt Edward kyng of Englond [Edward the Confessor, c.1003/5–1066] was sesed of the maner of Blybor … ther was no mencyon mad of any water longyng to Blybor maner’.
 They acknowledged that they had long conceded to the lords of Blythburgh the small inland river (the Blyth) running between Blythburgh and Walberswick.
 But they had never conceded their authority over the main haven waters, because, as they put it, ‘Donewic was than the chief porte toun that marchaunts ought at ther wylle to have ther repeyre’.

 They thus linked these arguments about who had the oldest rights and privileges to a more abstract set of ideas about the essential nature of the two communities.
 Dunwich, they claimed, was a known port and had been recognized as such for over four centuries — it was thus obvious that it should have jurisdiction over the harbour.
 But Hopton’s lawyers responded with their own argument about local pride:

-A man may suppose well of reson mor resort was [had by merchants] to Donewich whan the haven was under the town than now, whan the haven is a myle thens & almost upon Walberswyk; be cause that Walberswyk men somewhat thryveth, Donewich forthenketh [resents it]; and þat appereth clerely moor of invye [envy] thanne any other cause.
+A man may suppose well of reson mor resort was [had by merchants] to Donewich whan the haven was under the town than now, whan the haven is a myle thens & almost upon Walberswyk; be cause that Walberswyk men somewhat thryveth, Donewich forthenketh [resents it]; and that appereth clerely moor of invye [envy] thanne any other cause.

-In this account, Walberswick deserved to have jurisdiction because it was thriving — its proximity to the harbour meant that it was the favoured port of visiting merchants.
+In this account, Walberswick deserved to have jurisdiction because it was thriving — its proximity to the harbour meant that it was now the favoured port of visiting merchants.
 And it was the unbalanced economic fortunes of the two settlements that had engendered jealousy in the burgesses.

 In these back-and-forth arguments between the burgesses and Hopton, the foundations of authority on which jurisdiction was based were shifting like the sands of Dunwich haven.
-The burgesses looked initially to a territorial interpretation of jurisdiction: the harbour, by the 1460s ‘over fflowen with þe se’ looked more like it had before the sedimentation of the early fourteenth century set in.
+The burgesses looked initially to a territorial interpretation of jurisdiction: the harbour, by the 1460s ‘over fflowen with the se’ looked more like it had before the sedimentation of the early fourteenth century set in.
 And more than its simple proximity to the town, the flow of the estuarial waters — at least in the view of the burgesses — physically constituted the connection between the harbour, the sea (and mercantile trade) and the town.
 This territorial conception of jurisdiction invested sovereignty in the landscape, translating the very substance of the contested area into an argument about authority.